dgan181/Neuromorphic_basic/README.md

 # Neuromorphic Repository

-For this repository contains part of the work I did during my thesis along with some videos.
+For now, this repository contains part of the work I did during my thesis along with some videos.